About the Journal

 1.8.
 Copyright assignment [ ↑ ]

-Copyright law gives creators certain kinds of control over their creative work.
+Authors have a series of rights, called copyright, that protect their work.
 If people want to use copyrighted work, they often have to ask for permission from the creator.
-BJRS requires that the authors transfer – or “assign” – their copyright to the journal.
-Assigning the copyright enables us to effectively manage, publish and make author work available to the academic community and beyond.
+The author grants us permission of first publication.
+BJRS no longer demand that the authors transfer – or “assign” – their copyright to the journal.
+The authors now retain unrestricted copyright and all publishing rights by publishing under license adopted by the journal, to inform readers how published content can be used.
+It enables us to effectively manage, publish and make author work available to the academic community and beyond.

 If your manuscript contains content such as photos, images, clipart, tables, audio files, videos, proprietary protocols, code, etc., that you or your co-authors do not own or did not create, we will require you to provide us with proof that either: